 Number of Sessions

 A single session is usually a powerful experience that helps open your eyes to your personal desires as well as your personal power.
 The goal is to feel into what you want and to clearly ask for it.
-This first session offers an opportunity for us to establish rapport and a good level of trust which is necessary for deeper work.
+This first session offers an opportunity for us to establish rapport, boundaries, and a good level of trust which is necessary for deeper work.

 A series of sessions creates continuity and connection in the personal process.
 Insights gained in one session make the path for the explorations in the next.